 1. Fund gifts

-Because these gifts are so common, they could go to almost any one of our 8,000 local church partners around the world at any given time, depending on their needs.
+Because these gifts are so common, they could go to almost any of our 8,000 local church partners around the world at any time, depending on their needs.
 As a result, we don’t always have the exact specifics to share with you in the gift guide.
 Instead, we put your gifts towards a fund that resources our local church partners as they express specific needs related to the gifts presented in the gift guide.

 The word “fund” might make it sound like your gifts are sitting in a bucket somewhere, but rest assured it’s actually quite the opposite: fund gifts meet some of the most urgent needs identified by our local church partners.
 This “fund” model equips our church partners to use your gifts in the most effective way possible.
 It also means that if we encounter the awesome problem of too much generosity, your gifts can be easily re-directed within the fund to the closest related need.